zz85/timeliner/README.md

 # Timeliner

-Timeliner is an early stage timeline / sequencing javascript library that can prototype and create animations quickly and works across different javascript / webgl frameworks.
+Timeliner is a graphical javascript library that can prototype and create animations quickly that works across different javascript / webgl frameworks.
+You may find timeline familiar if you have used adobe flash, after effects, edge animate or other animation software.
+Except this in its really early (prototyping) stage with no testers/users but myself, so expect breakages and use at your own risk.

 Follow [blurspline](https://twitter.com/blurspline) on twitter for updates.